 Victims of traumatic brain injuries can trust the Tustin brain injury lawyers of Bisnar Chase to fight for deserved financial compensation.
 Since 1978, our injury attorneys have been holding negligent parties accountable for their wrongs and have secured over $650 Million dollars in winnings for clients.

 The Southern California law firm of Bisnar Chase feels that you should not have take on this fight alone.
-Contact us today and receive a free consultation.
+Contact us today at (949) 203-3814 and receive a free consultation.